Students do not report to school.

-Start preparing for your career pathway and earn your high school diploma with our GED® preparation classes, improve your adult basic education skills, or add English as a second language.
+Start preparing for your career pathway and earn your high school diploma with our GED® test preparation classes, improve your adult basic education skills, or add English as a second language.

 Once you determine your career pathway, our post-secondary training will provide you with the education you need in the areas of architecture/construction, public safety, business management/administration, health, human services, hospitality/tourism, information technology, manufacturing, and transportation.